 Self-Employed People Must Pay Self-Employment Taxes

 As a business, you are required to pay self-employment taxes, which include Social Security and Medicare taxes.
-These must be paid by anyone who works for himself or herself and earns $400 or more a year as of 2015.
+These must be paid by anyone who works for himself or herself and earns $400 or more in 2016.

 Self-employment taxes are assessed on a percentage of your net earnings.
 In order to calculate and pay this tax, you must first figure your net profit from your business.